blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 [future-possibilities]: #future-possibilities

 - We will want a way for an embedding application to ask to take over rendering for a specific property path, essentially an inversion of the process specified in this RFC.
 This will enable blocks which are generic entity editors, and don't necessarily know much about the data they're editing – i.e, an Entity Editor block.
-- The Core specification should be extended so a block can know ahead of time what services / parts of services an embedding application implements.
+- The Core specification should be extended so a block can know ahead of time what modules / parts of modules an embedding application implements.
 This will make some of the fallback behaviour specified in this RFC simpler.